Synone/fsnd-capstone-project/README.md

 # Library management - Backend Service Only

+I developed this project to make use of the knowledge you acquired in this nanodegree and hence gain confidence in these skills.
+-The application is build for library management.
+In order to manage a library, there are a few resources need to be managed, such as Books with according Authors, and people who come to Library to read and borrow books, Patrons.
+Each one has its own roles in the concept, such as the Owner of the library, the librarians, and the patrons.
+This application will allow certain actions and accesses according to the role the member is.

 - The application provides endpoints to manage library database, including books, authors, patrons and book loan tickets.
 - There are 3 main roles:
   1. Owner: who has all permission (ADD, DELETE, UPDATE books, GET book details; ADD and DELETE patron membership, GET patron details).